ggreer/geoff.greer.fm/_posts/2012-09-10-adding-pthreads-to-ag.md

 %
 {% endhighlight %}

-Ag doesn't actually search through 5.8 gigabytes in 1.4 seconds.
+That's right, my benchmark data set is 5.8 gigabytes.
+Ag doesn't actually search through the whole 5.8 gigabytes in 1.4 seconds.
 The total amount of data searched is around 400MB.
-Still, it's surprising that it's faster than `du`.
+Still, I'm surprised that it's faster than `du`.

 I think this project is starting to wrap up.
 Now that I've gotten things as fast as I can, it'll be mostly feature requests and bug fixes.
 It was a fun journey.
 I learned a lot of things about a lot of things, and I'm sure I'll use that knowledge elsewhere.